grasmash/composerize-drupal/README.md

         * `[drupal-root]/modules/contrib`
         * `[drupal-root]/themes/contrib`
         * `[drupal-root]/profiles/contrib`
-* Create or modify `[composer-root]/.gitignore]` with entries for Composer-managed contributed projects as [per best practices](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).
+* Create or modify `[composer-root]/.gitignore` with entries for Composer-managed contributed projects as [per best practices](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).
 You can modify `.gitignore` after composerization if you'd prefer not to follow this practice.
-* Executed `composer update` to generate `composer.lock`, autoload files, and install all dependencies in the correct locations.
+* Execute `composer update` to generate `composer.lock`, autoload files, and install all dependencies in the correct locations.

 ## Installation